Chadwick Stokes Urmston

-Chad (Chadwick) Stokes Urmston (born February 26, 1976) is an American musician and a human rights activist.
+Charles Stokes Urmston, better known as Chadwick Stokes (born February 26, 1976) is an American musician and a human rights activist.
 He is the frontman for the Boston-area bands Dispatch and State Radio, and released solo music under the name Chadwick Stokes.

 Early life and education

-Chadwick Stokes Urmston was born February 26, 1976, in Boston, Massachusetts, into a large family.
+Charles Stokes Urmston was born February 26, 1976, in Boston, Massachusetts, into a large family.
 He graduated from Dover-Sherborn High School in 1994, and went on to attend both Middlebury College and NYU.
 During this time, Urmston briefly lived in Zimbabwe, where he befriended a local fieldworker named Elias.
 Later, Urmston wrote a song titled "Elias" for Dispatch's 1996 album "Silent Steeples", which became one of their most well known songs.
 Many of his songs also reference where he grew up going in the summer, West Chop, Massachusetts.